Wellesley, Ontario: Geography

-The country scenery and rolling hills, along with its small-town feel, have gradually transformed the township into a growing commuter town with a population mostly living in suburban developments, and travelling into the nearby cities of Kitchener and Waterloo for work.

-Hawkesville never would get the railroad.
-On a hill itself, ringed by the flat of the Conestogo River, itself inside a ring of tall hills, it was deemed too difficult a task to bring the trains through town.
-Instead of progress, Hawkesville has maintained the charm of the surrounding sugar maple woods and the quiet river banks.
-Summer mornings are sure to find a few young fishermen reclined on the bank, reeling in northern pike, yellow perch, and rainbow trout.

-To the south, the tall hills beyond the river plain shelters a large gravel pit and in the skies over the hills, the river, the village and the woods, are sure to be found the red-tailed hawk and the common sightings of cardinals, blue jays, robins, chickadees, nuthatch, and numerous song sparrow.

 Paradise Lake is surrounded by cottages on private land; there is no public access to the water nor a public beach.

 Communities

 The township of Wellesley comprises the communities of Bamberg, Crosshill, Dorking, Hawkesville, Kingwood, Linwood, St. Clements, and Wellesley.
 The population was 576 in 2016.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Wellesley had a population of 11318 living in 3366 of its 3444 total private dwellings, a change of from its 2016 population of 11260.
 With a land area of 277.74 km2, it had a population density of in 2021.